 • office-related disputes, where one of the parties is a public or municipal servant possessing the powers of public administration;

 • violation of the election laws and the Law on the Referendum;

 • complaints by aliens regarding the refusal to issue permits for residence and work in Lithuania or withdrawal of such permits as well as complaints about the status of the refugee;

 • other cases prescribed by the Law on Administrative Proceedings.

 A regional administrative court is the court of special jurisdiction established for hearing complaints concerning administrative acts and acts of commission or omission (failure to perform duties) by entities of public and internal administration.
 Regional administrative courts hear disputes in the field of public administration, deal with issues relating to the lawfulness of regulatory administrative acts, tax disputes etc. Before proceedings in an administrative court, individual legal acts or actions taken by entities of public administration may be disputed in the pre-trial procedure.
 Where such procedure takes place, disputes are investigated by municipal public administrative dispute commissions, district administrative dispute commissions and the Chief Administrative Dispute Commission.

 The Supreme Administrative Court of Lithuania is first and final instance for administrative cases assigned to its jurisdiction by law.
 It is appeal instance for cases concerning decisions, rulings and orders of regional administrative courts, as well as for cases involving administrative offences from decisions of district courts.
-The Supreme Administrative Court is also instance for hearing, in cases specified by law, of petitions on the reopening of completed administrative cases, including cases of administrative offences.
+The Supreme Administrative Court is also instance for hearing, in cases specified by law, of petitions on the reopening of completed administrative cases.
 The Supreme Administrative Court develops a uniform practice of administrative courts in the interpretation and application of laws and other legal acts.